 To make the topping: add all the ingredients to a bowl and use an electric handheld mixer to beat until light and fluffy.

-Spread the coconut frosting over the cake and top with most of rhubarb (you may have some spare to add on top of slices).
+To decorate: spread the coconut frosting over the cake and top with most of rhubarb (you may have some spare to add on top of slices).
 Add on extra orange zest, if desired and enjoy straight away.

-Store leftovers in a sealed container in the fridge for 2-3 days or freeze un-frosted loaves for 1 month.
+To store: save leftovers in a sealed container in the fridge for 2-3 days or freeze un-frosted loaves for 1 month.
 Allow to de-frost at room temperature and then decorate as above.

-*chill 1 tin of full-fat coconut milk in the fridge overnight then scoop off the solid part (the cream) and weigh out 150g.
+*chill 1 tin of full-fat coconut milk in the fridge overnight then scoop off the solid part (the cream) and weigh out 150g

 I look forward to hearing what you think of this Orange and Rhubarb Loaf Cake so please do let me know in the comments below.
 If you do make the loaf, I’d love to see so please tag me in your creations, I’m @nourishing.amy on Instagram and use the hashtag #nourishingamy.
 I’m also on Twitter, Facebook and Pinterest – please say hello!